nikbearbrown/trust-the-teacher/chapters/03-the-clause-that-runs-the-country.md

 The trouble: "Is the student exerting cognitive effort?" is a question only the teacher in the room can answer in real time, watching the student's face, knowing the student's history, understanding the assignment's design.
 The productive-friction framework, properly applied, points at exactly the same conclusion this chapter has been approaching since the cold open.
 The distinction between educational use and distraction is real.
 It is not arbitrary.
 It can be specified — at the level of the individual student, in a particular moment, by someone with relevant training and presence.
 No statute can capture it.
 No district policy can resolve it in advance.
 The frameworks are useful as training material for the teacher who will make the call.
 They are not substitutes for her.

 ---

+## The blank falls hardest where training is thinnest

 The blank is the right blank.
 Say it plainly.
 No legislature can write a substantive definition of educational purposes that survives contact with the variety of classrooms, devices, students, lessons, and learning objectives it would have to cover.
 The school-board associations are correct about this.
 The delegates are correct about this.
 Anyone who has spent a week in a real classroom is correct about this.
 The exemption is open-ended because any closed version would be wrong.